William walks in Birmingham city centre

 The Escalator concerns boundaries and contrasts.
 A contrasting seascape video from the novel.

-Order The Escalator from the supplier of your choice.
+Order The Escalator from a supplier of your choice.